 There are many resources in Kansas and nationally to support LHDs as they develop QI plans and projects.
 One resource you might consider is the January/February 2010 issue of the Journal of Public Health Management and Practice titled "Defining Quality Improvement in Public Health."
-The QI plan can be used to meet many accreditation standards but is used heavily in Domain 9.
 More resources for quality improvement can be found in the key resources section.